BIOGRAPHY

 Robert Greenleaf Brice is a Full-Time Lecturer in the Philosophy Program at Northern Kentucky University.
 He studied philosophy as an undergraduate at the University of Houston and received his Ph.D. in philosophy from Michigan State University (under the direction of Martin Benjamin).
-He recently completed his MBA with a concentration in Leadership and Organizational Change.
+He completed his MBA with a concentration in Leadership and Organizational Change in 2021.
 Additionally, in 2022, he was awarded NKU's Michael CC Adams & Susan S. Adams Outstanding NTT Faculty Member Award.

-Robert Greenleaf Brice publishes on topics in philosophy.
+Robert Greenleaf Brice publishes on topics in epistemology and philosophy of language.
 His focus is primarily on the ideas of Austrian philosopher, Ludwig Wittgenstein.
-Brice's current research considers Wittgenstein's method in On Certainty and how it relates to the psychotherapeutic theory known as Cognitive Behavioral Therapy (CBT).
+His first book considered Wittgenstein's notion of certainty in different disciplines and areas of thought.
+(See his book, Exploring Certainty: Wittgenstein & Wide Fields of Thought.)
+Brice's recent research includes Wittgenstein's method in On Certainty and how it relates to the psychotherapeutic theory known as Cognitive Behavioral Therapy (CBT).
+(See his book, Wittgenstein's On Certainty: Insight & Method.)

 Dr. Robert Greenleaf Brice